 I will compile the comments for review at our next meeting.

-Continue to collect in-lake water quality data Measure lake management progress by collecting in-lake water quality data Evaluate the progress of lake management efforts through monitoring
+Measure, monitor and evaluate lake management progress by collecting in-lake water quality data

-Prevent the spread and introduction of aquatic invasive species

-Prevent the introduction of invasive aquatic organisms and limit the impacts of those introduced to the lake
+Prevent the introduction of aquatic invasive species and manage the spread of curly-leaf pondweed to allow for uninhibited navigation of the lake for recreational purposes.

-Prevent the introduction of invasive species and eradicate newly introduced aquatic invasive species

-Manage curly-leaf pondweed to allow for navigation and prevent it’s spread

-Maintain navigation for fishing, boating, and access for lake residences

-Maintain safe and effective navigation

 Reduce levels of nuisance aquatic plants to allow recreational uses such as swimming, fishing, and boating

-Maintain native aquatic plant functions

-Preserve and enhance our native aquatic plant community

 Protect the natural functions of a diversity of native plants including fish and waterfowl habitat, sediment stabilization, protection against invasion by non-native species, and natural aesthetics

-Minimize environmental impacts of aquatic plant management